 Another formative experience of frequenting late-night screenings at arthouse cinemas in the 1970s was the cult film Performance (Donald Cammell and Nicolas Roeg 1968/70).
-It remains totally mind-blowing—alas, I was too late to share it with Natasha.
+It remains totally mind-blowing.

-The same piece also appeared later on his 2007 album In a Persian garden: the santur.
-On the somewhat remote chance that you would rather focus on the gradual unfolding of the melody without the distraction of watching the threesome, here it is:
+On the somewhat remote chance that you would rather focus on the gradual unfolding of the melody without the distraction of watching the threesome, here’s his 1970 LP:

 Left: Mick with Paul Bowles, 1989.
 Right: Brion Gysin and William Burroughs.